steve7171/draft-hmntsharma-bmp-over-tls/draft-hmntsharma-bmp-over-tls.md

 # Acknowledgments
 {:numbered="false"}

-This document is the result of studying HTTP Over TLS {{RFC2818}} {{RFC9110}} and drawing parallels from PCEPS {{RFC8253}}, leading to the specification for BMP over TLS (BMPS).
+This document is the result of studying all the referenced RFCs and drawing some parallels from PCEPS {{RFC8253}}, leading to the specification for BMP over TLS (BMPS).

-We are grateful to the contributors of the RFCs referenced in the References section.
+We are grateful to the contributors of the RFCs listed in the References section.
 Their work has been instrumental in shaping and inspiring the development of this specification.